-Benefits Provided - {Edit as necessary} The Plan provides healthcare, dental, perscription, and vision benefits for retirees and their dependents.
+Benefits Provided - The Plan provides healthcare, dental, prescription, and vision benefits for retirees hired prior to August 2008 and their dependents.
 Benefits are provided through a third-party insurer, and the full cost of benefits is covered by the plan.